-The number of semesters an ELL should enroll in ENL will vary based on factors such as the individual's age and English skills.
-It is recommended that a student remain in the ENL program until the teacher suggests removal from the program or until he/she obtains a score of "4" or more on the WIDA Assessment Test.
+The number of semesters a Multilingual Learner should enroll in ENL will vary based on factors such as the individual's English proficiency skills or progress in other classes.
+It is recommended that a student remain in the ENL program until the student obtains a score of "5" or higher on the WIDA Assessment Test.